-In criminal law, the term “great bodily injury” refers to significant or substantial physical injuries such as:
+In criminal prosecutions, the term great bodily injury refers to serious physical injuries such as

 - broken bones,

 - gunshot wounds,

 - less serious injuries,

 California Penal Code § 12022.7 PC sets forth a sentencing enhancement that applies in certain felony cases.
 The enhancement allows a judge or jury to impose additional prison time if the perpetrator inflicts great bodily injury on a victim in the commission of the underlying felony crime.